 Dr. Eric Steward, P.E.

 Geotechnical Engineering is a branch of Civil Engineering that deals with the design, analysis, and construction of foundations, slopes, retaining structures, and other systems that are made of or supported by soil or rock.
-As a geotechnical engineer,
+As a geotechnical engineer, my research interests include:

 - LRFD design of deep foundations